Coventry's twin towns and cities

 Dresden Technical University, the Carl Gustav Carus Medical Academy of Dresden, the Friedrich List University of Transportation of Dresden, and a school of music are located in the city.

-Lidice is a small village in the Bohemia region of the Czech Republic and has a population of about 500.
+Lidice is a small village in the Bohemia region of the Czech Republic.
 This link was established in 1947 when representatives from Coventry were present at the laying of the foundation stone of the new village.
 In 1954 Coventry sent 1000 roses to be planted in the memorial rose garden.

 The village of Lidice is known throughout the world.
 In June 1942 the civilian population was killed in an act of revenge by the Nazi occupiers.